innat/VideoSwin/README.md

 VideoSwin is a pure transformer based video modeling algorithm, attained top accuracy on the major video recognition benchmarks.
 In this model, the author advocates an inductive bias of locality in video transformers, which leads to a better speed-accuracy trade-off compared to previous approaches which compute self-attention globally even with spatial-temporal factorization.
 The locality of the proposed video architecture is realized by adapting the [**Swin Transformer**](https://arxiv.org/abs/2103.14030) designed for the image domain, while continuing to leverage the power of pre-trained image models.

 This is a unofficial `Keras 3` implementation of [Video Swin transformers](https://arxiv.org/abs/2106.13230).
 The official `PyTorch` implementation is [here](https://github.com/SwinTransformer/Video-Swin-Transformer) based on [mmaction2](https://github.com/open-mmlab/mmaction2).
 The official PyTorch weight has been converted to `Keras 3` compatible.
 This implementaiton supports to run the model on multiple backend, i.e. TensorFlow, PyTorch, and Jax.
+However, to work with `tensorflow.keras`, check the `tfkeras` branch.

 # Install